pfenninglab/halLiftover-postprocessing/README.md

 ```
 python getMaxScorePositionFromBedgraph.py --bedFileName [file with regions you will be getting scores for, will be -qFile for next step] --bedgraphFileName [alignmentDepthBedgraphFileName] --highestScoreLocationFileName [where the positions with the highest scores will be recored, you can map this with hal-liftover to create -sFile for the next step] --gz
 ```
+This program requires the bed file and the bedgraph file to be sorted.
 You should leave out --gz if the file with the regions and the alignment depth bedgraph file are not gzipped.

 5. Use hal-liftover to map the positions where the highest scores are recorded to the target species.
 This will create your -sFile for the next step.